 Beta Pictoris is a relatively nearby star, lying in the constellation Pictor, that is surrounded by several large dust rings, seen almost edge-on.
 Evidence for a dusty circumstellar disk lying outside an inner clear zone around Beta Pictoris was first revealed in 1983 by the Infrared Astronomy Satellite.
 The material in the disk was found to have a temperature of about -173°C (-279°F, or 100 K) and to extend up to 600 astronomical units (90 billion km, or 56 billion mi) from the star.
 An image of the disk was obtained in 1984 by Richard Terrile and Bradford Smith using the 2.5-m telescope at Las Campanas Observatory equipped with a charge-coupled device and a coronograph.

 Speculation followed about whether it might be a protoplanetary disk, similar to the solar system before the planets formed.
 However, this is almost certainly not the case since Beta Pictoris is a main sequence star with an age of less than 20 million years.
 The dust presently in its disk has a life-time of the order of 100,000 years, and must therefore undergo continuous replenishment (see regenerated disk).
-Although the disk is unlikely to be the site of planet formation today, it may be that existing planets move within it.1 Support for this idea came with the observation of a gap in the disk, between a radius of 10 and 30 AU (1.5 billion and 4.5 billion km).
-It has been suggested that the dust-free region may have been cleared by a planet of about 5 Earth-masses moving in a near-circular orbit 20 AU (3 billion km) out from the central star.2, 3 Spectral analysis has revealed red-shifted absorption features which some believe are due to comets falling onto the star's outer atmosphere.4 If this is the case, it is again consistent with the presence of a planetary system since one or more gas giants might be responsible for the infall events.
+Although the disk is unlikely to be the site of planet formation today, it may be that existing planets move within it.1 Support for this idea came with the observation of a gap in the disk, between a radius of 10 and 30 astronomical units (1.5 billion and 4.5 billion kilometers).
+It has been suggested that the dust-free region may have been cleared by a planet of about 5 Earth-masses moving in a near-circular orbit 20 AU (3 billion kilometers) out from the central star.2, 3 Spectral analysis has revealed red-shifted absorption features which some believe are due to comets falling onto the star's outer atmosphere.4 If this is the case, it is again consistent with the presence of a planetary system since one or more gas giants might be responsible for the infall events.

 |distance||62.9 light-years 19.3 pc)|